nanthony80/repliSTREAM/README.md

 ## License

 This project is for educational and research purposes.
-Original data belong to Ballini et al. (2024).
+Original data belong to Ballini et al., 2024.

 ---